scala/docs.scala-lang/_overviews/core/custom-collections.md

 you need to start with an empty collection of that kind.
 This is provided by the `empty` method, which simply returns a fresh `PrefixMap`.

 We'll now turn to the companion object `PrefixMap`.
-In fact it is not strictly necessary to define this companion object, as class `PrefixMap` can stand well on its own.
+In fact, it is not strictly necessary to define this companion object, as class `PrefixMap` can stand well on its own.
 The main purpose of object `PrefixMap` is to define some convenience factory methods.
 It also defines an implicit